Personal Injury Actions

 Personal Injury Actions-Not Subject to Creditors

-Pursuant to Virginia Code § 34-28.1, personal injury actions and wrongful death actions are exempt from the claims of creditors.
-To preserve that exemption, the money probably should be deposited into an account only for that client with no other funds in the account.
-That way the funds can be clearly traced.
+Pursuant to Va Code 34-28.1 personal injury and wrongful death recoveries are exempt from claims of creditors.
+To preserve that exemption the proceeds should be put into an account separate from all other assets that way it is easy to trace the proceeds.

 Discharging Your Personal Injury Attorney